 Are you planning to visit Puerto Rico?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Puerto Rico.

-- You don't need a power plug adapter in Puerto Rico, when living in the United States of America.
+- You need a power plug adapter in Puerto Rico, when living in India.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.